banner

 Of a new and emerging interest, is the use of formations to determine the existance, or not, of a group with a particular structure.

-I would urge anybody with editions I or II or III of the book to acquire edition IV - The Classification.
 Editions I and II are only useful as a cost effective way for the (student) reader to get to grip with and see proofs of results in these related areas (classical group theory, modular representation theory and co-homology theory), as well as the beginning notions.

-There are also currently, Russian editions of book III (electronic and paperback), as the area is popular in Russian speaking countries and, as noted, Russian language speakers have contributed positively in this area.(Currently these editions have been suspended due to collaboration delays).
+There are also currently a Russian edition of book III (electronic and paperback) in the making, as the area is popular in Russian speaking countries and, as noted, Russian language speakers have contributed positively in this area.
+(I don't know what's hapenning with the Russian collaborators but I have to say that this edition, which is based on the well proven Edition III, is not available.
+Seems to be some un-professionalism or bad leadership, that's all I can think).

 Edition III includes 2 short one page inserts - (i) an errata of typing errors and (ii) an addendum, which establishes what is essentially the completion of 'The Classification': that is those finite groups whose formation contains only finitely many formation critical groups are also in one to one correspondence with those groups whose formation contains only finitely many subformations.
 These errata and additions are incorporated into edition IV.